yoverma/yoerma.github.io/index.md

 ---

 ## About Me
  I'm a Doctoral Researcher at [(Qurious) Quantum Machine Learners](https://quml.aalto.fi/), [Aalto University](http://www.aalto.fi/en/), working with Prof. [Vikas Garg](https://www.mit.edu/~vgarg/), Prof. [Samuel Kaski](https://people.aalto.fi/samuel.kaski) and Dr. [Markus Heinonen](https://users.aalto.fi/~heinom10/).
-I'm interested in physics inspired geometric deep learning, AI4Science and machine learning for molecules and drug design, and many more things.
+I'm interested in physics inspired deep learning to model dynamical complex systems like time-series and its application in AI4Science, molecules and drug design, and many more things.

 More about me [here](./more_about_me.html).